 A whole new look!

-- General Finishes High Performance Water Based Top Coat.
-(Polyurethane)
+• Polyurethane.
+General Finishes High Performance Water Based Top Coat is a good option.

 Another Fresh New Look: Dining Room Table Makeover

 Yes.
-The key is to ensure you have a good and durable seal over the chalk paint.
+The key to chalk paint durability on a kitchen table is to ensure you have a good and durable seal over the chalk paint.
 I used polycrylic to seal my table and have been pleased with the durability.

 This is a complete preference.
 Even though it was a lot more work, I loved the look of a stained table top and stained chair seats.
 If you are trying to do this more quickly, painting the entire table and chairs might be a good alternative to what I did but would still give you a nice makeover.